dnsimple/dnsimple-support/content/articles/multi-factor-authentication.md

 <div class="section-steps" markdown="1">
 ##### To disable a one-time password authenticator application

-1. Log in to DNSimple with your user credentials.
-1. Go to your [user page](https://dnsimple.com/user) by selecting the <label>User Settings</label> link under your user menu.
+1. Go to your [user page](https://dnsimple.com/user) by selecting <label>User Settings</label> at the top right of the screen.

 <!--- needs screenshot -->

-1. Scroll down until you see the <label>2-Step Verification</label> card.
-Click on the <label>Delete</label> button next to the displayed Authenticator app configuration to go on to the confirmation page.
+1. In the <label>2-Step Verification</label> card, click <label>Delete</label> next to the displayed authenticator app configuration.
+This will take you to the confirmation page.

     ![Disable authenticator](/files/user-mfa-disable-authenticator.png)